randomor/randomor.github.io/@randomor/zenjournal.md

 ## Key Features of ZenJournal

 1. **Unified Timeline**
-   - A centralized activity stream that seamlessly merges logging, hashtagging, and searching.
+   - A centralized log stream that seamlessly merges logging, hashtagging, and searching.
    - Smooth transitions between jotting down thoughts and reviewing past entries, with no distinct separation between tasks.

 2. **Instant Entry**